serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ### Step 4: Create GraphQL resolvers

-Now, let's dive deep into how Lambda retrieves data from DynamoDB, RDS and the REST backend.
+Now, let's dive deep into how Lambda retrieves data from DynamoDB, RDS and, the REST backend.

 We'll use `getUserInfo` field as an example.
-This field takes a Twitter handle as input, and returns that user's personal and tweet info.
+This field takes a Twitter handle as input and returns that user's personal and tweet info.

 #### Setting up the DynamoDB backend